A Complete Appalachian Trail Gear List: Realistic Packing for an AT Thru-Hike in 2024

 MiO Energy Naturally Flavored Liquid Water Enhancer

-• MiO LIQUID WATER ENHANCER: One 3.24 fl oz bottle of MiO Black Cherry Naturally Flavored Liquid Water Enhancer with Caffeine and B Vitamins
+• One 3.24 fl oz bottle of mio Energy Black Cherry Naturally Flavored with other natural flavor Liquid Water Enhancer with 2x More Product as compared to 1.62 fl oz offering

 The MiO bottles are small, coming in at only 1.62 fl oz.